How to Verify a Chinese Factory Before Wiring Any Money

 Level 5: On-site audit

-If your first order exceeds $20,000 or you’re entering a long-term relationship, visit the factory or send someone who knows what to look for.
+If your first order exceeds $20,000 or you’re entering a long-term relationship, visit the factory or send an auditor who knows what to look for.
 An on-site audit covers everything above plus direct observation of production discipline, ESD compliance, incoming QC processes, and worker training levels.

 For a complete breakdown of what to check on-site, see our factory audit checklist.